criticalmanufacturing/cli/src/scaffolding/external.md

 ### Using a local repository
 If using a local repository, the first step is to load the NuGet dependencies.
 Until this is done the Business and Test solutions will not compile.

-Place the packages in a folder.
-Open a powershell session in `Tools` and run the `Deploy_LoadAllNuGetPackages.ps1`script.
-Don't forget to authenticate first.

 ```
 cd <folder>
 nuget setapikey <nuget key> -source http://example.local/repository/nuget-hosted